plumBinng/ng8-ie11/README.md

   - or storing it in a hash table for better access and scalability
   - if many transactions, only pull a number of transactions to display at a time that user can select for
   - create pages with this specified number of transactions (ex. thousands of transactions over years)
-  - possibly incorporate redux for state manag
+  - possibly incorporate redux for state management for scaling
+- optimize all array methods that may not